5733d9e2be6485d52ffa08870cabdee0/sandbox/TRANSFORMATIONS.md

 If you do not specify a `Transformation` then the `Event` is passed through unchanged to your [Action](ACTIONS.md).

-Transformations are currently not supported in [source processors](SOURCES.md).

 ## Writing a Transformation

 `Transformations` are defined using the [Qute Templating](https://quarkus.io/guides/qute-reference) engine.
 You can provide a template to be used to transform the original `Event` as part of